All decisions concerning admission to the University are made by the Office of Undergraduate Admissions, Old Main Building (520-621-3237).

 Think carefully about your area of interest.
 What do you want to be able to do with a graduate degree in anthropology?

 Start early!
 The best way to learn about the graduate school experience is to talk to faculty and current graduate students.
-For information about the Department of Anthropology graduate program at the University of Arizona and for application materials, see the Advising Center.
+For information about the School of Anthropology graduate program at the University of Arizona and for application materials, see the Advising Center.
 To find out about other programs, read program information received from other departments posted on the bulletin board across the hall from the Advising Center.

 Use the American Anthropological Association Guide to locate people and programs.
 Search web sites of particular departments to obtain more information.
 Pay attention to submission deadlines, admission requirements, graduate program requirements, scholarships and financial aid, academic resources, and teaching and research opportunities.
 Web sites also may include application materials.
 If not, write to appropriate Directors of Graduate Studies for application packets